jetbridge/generator-jkv2/README.md

 # JKv2 Yeoman generator
-Used to scaffold mono-repo web apps
+Opinionated generator for mono-repo web apps.

+Features:
+- No framework.
+Just functions and API Gateway
+- Postgres & TypeORM

 ## How to use?
 ### Pre-requisites